The crooner is also an activist. Sobral draws attention to the European refugee crisis at the Eurovision semi-final winners’ press conference

 Able to join just half of the rehearsals, the 27-year old Portuguese Salvador Sobral won the Eurovision Song Festival held in Kyiv last May.
-For the very first time since Portugal debuted in Europe’s premier song contest in 1964, it was the winner, thereby salvaging its badly battered ego.
+For the very first time since it debuted in 1964, Portugal won Europe’s premier song contest, thereby salvaging its badly battered ego.
 The country had the embarrassing longest winless record in the history of Eurovision whose first contest was held in Lugano, Switzerland, in 1956 with only seven countries participating.

 Sobral placed Portugal at the top of the long list of participating countries in 2017, 43 in all, a record high.
 He scored a stunning 758 points, the highest score ever in Eurovision’s current voting system, walking off with the jury vote and the televote.

 But he was very sick.
 With the Eurovision organizers consenting, his sister Lucia stood in for him for the entire technical rehearsals.
 He could only rehearse for the semi-finals.
 This charismatic crooner and jazz musician, who descends from Hermano José Braamcamp de Almeida Castelo-Branco (1775-1846), 5th Lord, 2nd Baron, 1st Viscount and 1st Count of Sobral, 5th Lord of the Majorat of Sobral, 3rd Lord of the Majorat of Luz, etc., is suffering from severe heart condition which has grown worse after Eurovision; there were just too many hectic concert tours he couldn’t turn down.